computationalprivacy/ml-correlation-inference/README.md

 ### Tables 2 and S1

-To generate the results of Tables 2 and S1, run the following command:
+To reproduce the results of Tables 2 and S1, run the following command:

 ```
 bash scripts/run_large_scale_aia_attack.sh fifa19_v2 NBR_CORES